Oliboosters/Festival-Website-REST-API-Back-End/README.md

 ### IMPORTANT

-This project serves as the "Back-End" for a website demo that I am currently working on (called Festival Website).
+This project serves as the "Back-End" for a website demo that I am currently working on (Festival Website).
 If you wish to run the entire website on your computer then make sure to download both this project and the "Front-End" portion which can be found here: https://github.com/Oliboosters/Festival-Website-Vue-3-Front-End

 ### Project Info